Medieval Appetites: food plants in multicultural Iberia (500-1100 CE)

 The Islamic conquest of Iberia in the 8th century brought profound changes in the political, social, and economic realms that transformed the everyday life of local rural and urban communities.
 Technological innovations and the arrival of new crops impacted their agriculture, diet, and culinary practices.

-Role of Plants
+The Role of Plants in Medieval Life

-Plants were present in almost all aspects of medieval people’s ordinary lives (food, crafts, medicines, etc.).
 However, they have been commonly sidelined in discussions of the past.
-Most of what we know about plants in this multicultural period in Iberia is based on a limited number of archaeobotanical studies and written sources, which, despite their undeniable value, often reflect issues related to the elites.
+Most of what we know about plants in this multicultural period in Iberia is based on a limited number of archaeobotanical studies and on written sources, which, despite their undeniable value, often reflect issues related to the elites.

 By contrast, archaeology, and more specifically archaeobotany and their associated science-based techniques, are placed in an extraordinary position for approaching issues related to: